opendcs/opendcs/docs/source/start-screening.rst

 Location.**Stage**.**Ave**.Interval.**Hourly**.Version

-Select the time series for which the critiera is going to be applied.
+Select the time series for which the criteria is going to be applied.
 To select more than one record, click and hold **Shift** to select a group of records, or use **ctrl**.
 The list of time series can be resorted by clicking on the headers.